 The phone truly is the most important tool in the toolbox.
 Like any other tool, take the time to learn how to use it properly, and it will pay off in huge dividends to your business.

 An industry veteran of 40 years, Dave Crawford serves as a business consultant and trainer specializing in the evaluation of retail tire businesses for operational effectiveness.
-He can be reached [email protected]
+He can be reached at [email protected]